Today, I would like to speak with Mr. Malool about his artistic activities. His face is joyful and his eyes are bright.

 After about forty years, he came to own one of the largest collections of fine Persian carpets and also a collection of exquisite engraved silverware.
 He gifted his carpet collection worth millions of dollars, to the National Carpet Museum of Iran for all to enjoy and created the Baharestan book site, so that everyone could have free access to this fine book.
 And on this site, he is creating a virtual museum of fine Persian carpets and engraved silverware collection so that everyone can enjoy seeing these excellent and rare examples of valuable artifacts.

-Mr. Gholamali Malool, has always had an affinity for poetry and literature.
 He says, “I have been host to Ferdowsi, Hafez and Nezami on many nights.
 They have been my most valuable friends during my life.”

 He does not even have several verses of poetry memorized, however, he claims that he has read the entire Divan of Hafez several times and has thrice read the best interpretation of Hafez by Maestro Hossein-Ali Heravi published by Mr. Amir Nasser Banki.
 “I have read many sections of the Shahnameh and have read several sections of it several times and cried many times with the story of Rostam and Sohrab and that of Fereydoun.
 I have many times praised the bravery and heroism of Rostam.
 I have read every verse of Khosrow and Shirin and Leili and Majnun and in doing so have both cried tears of sadness and felt moments of joy.
 Although I have read many sections of the Masnavi, however, I do not share Rumi’s ideology and have never considered him a companion of my soul.